riser-platform/riser/README.md

 - 100% Open Source.
 PaaS experience without vendor or cloud lock-in
 - Single view of apps across multiple stages (cluster)
 - Simplified secrets management
 - Loosely coupled.
-Thanks to a purely GitOps approach, Riser can go down or even be completely removed your workloads continue running
+Thanks to a purely GitOps approach, Riser can go down or even be completely removed.
+Your workloads continue running and can be managed using traditional Kubernetes tooling
 - Developers only need access to Riser.
 Kubernetes access is optional for advanced debugging or operational tasks

 **[Check out the quickstart!](quickstart.md)**